broluja/WagaTask/readme.md

 # Introduction
-Read weather data from desired City (forecasted and measured) Compare differences between measured and forecasted data, if exists.
+Read weather data for desired City (forecasted and measured) Compare differences between measured and forecasted data, if exists.